 The Edgewater Beach Apartments were completed as part of the hotel resort complex in 1928.
 The "sunset pink" apartments, complimented the "sunrise yellow" hotel in a similar architectural style.
 The apartments remain standing and have been listed on the National Register of Historic Places.
 More history --> Wikipedia

 - The Raymond Hotel dominates the South Pasadena landscape.
 It opened in 1886.
 The Raymond remained Southern California's leading resort hotel until Easter Sunday, 1895.
 On that day, an ember flew from one of the Raymond's 80 chimneys landed on the hotel's wood-shingle roof.
 No lives were lost, but within a couple hours the Raymond was no more.
 In 1901 Walter Raymond was able to rebuild and reopen his hotel.
 With 400 rooms, golf links, and formal gardens, the Raymond's second iteration was even grander than the first.
 At the entrance, a new floral display, augmented by 575 electric lights, announced in ten brightly colored letters that visitors had arrived at "THE RAYMOND."
 Guests then entered a tunnel -- which still exists today, though sealed, under Raymond Hill -- and ascended into the hotel via elevator.
 In the 1930s, facing intense competition from Pasadena's newest luxury resort, the Huntington Hotel, the Raymond was unable to remain profitable.
 A bank foreclosed on the aging property in 1931 and, in 1934, the Raymond was demolished.

+This list is growing — with the help of our corresponding friends.
 Please send us names and photographs of lost hotels.